 Less than a mile past the Visitor Center is a pull-off for the Steam Vents area, also known as Wahinekapu.
-The steam vents are formed because ground water seeps into the warm volcanic rock and returns to the surface as steam so you can safely feel the heat from the Volcano through exploring this special area.
+The fresh water steam vents are formed because ground water seeps into the warm volcanic rock and returns to the surface as steam so you can safely feel the heat from the Volcano through exploring this special area.
 You may notice the landscape change from rain forest to grassy fields in this special volcanic area.
 This is because trees roots cannot survive in the heat from the steam vents.
 The walk from the parking area to the crater overlook and steam vents is .25 miles roundtrip.
 To learn more about the Steam Vents, click here.

 Visit Chain of Craters Road